trains-worldexpresses.com

 Already in 1940 the project of a 1.435 m standard gauge line Tokyo - Shimonoseki for 160, later 200 km/h started, but then it was stopped due to the war.
 It was intended as a fast connection with the ferry boats to occupied Korea and connecting trains for China.

 On Oct.1, 1964, the Tokaido Shinkansen Tokyo - Shin-Osaka was inaugurated, in 1972 the Sanyo Shinkansen, the extension southward to Okayama and in 1975 to Fukuoka Hakata, close to Nagasaki.
 At Shimonoseki it serves the ferry boat connections to Korea.
+The trains are departing at Tokyo Central.
 In 1982 followed the Joetsu Shinkansen from Tokyo westward to Niigata and the Tohoku Shinkansen northward to Morioka, later Akita and Hachinohe.
 In 1992 the branch to Yamagata was completed on an old track and therefore with a smaller profile, then extended to Shinjo.
-First the Niigata and Tohoku trains started at Tokyo Ueno, but now the Joetsu & Nagana Shinkansen as well as the Tohoku, Yamagata & Akita Shinkansen trains are starting at Tokyo Central.
+First the Niigata and Tohoku trains departeded at Tokyo suburbs, from 1985 at Tokyo Ueno and from 1991 the Joetsu & Nagana Shinkansen as well as the Tohoku, Yamagata & Akita Shinkansen trains are starting at Tokyo Central.
+The Nagano line is expected to be extended to Kanazawa in 2015.
 The 54 km long Seikan tunnel northward to Hokkaido island has been built for Shinkansen profile, but equipped only with Cape gauge.
-It did not achieve the expected traffic and it is being converted to a Shinkansen high-speed line for 360 km/h, announced for 2011.
-On Kyushu island in the south the isolated standard gauge Tsubame line is connected with the Sanyo Shinkansen, thus establishing a high-speed link Tokyo - Kagoshima Chuo over a distance of c.1460 km!
+It did not achieve the expected traffic and became converted to a Shinkansen high-speed line for 360 km/h, announced to reach Shin-Hakodate in 2016.
+On Kyushu island in the south the isolated standard gauge Tsubame line is connected with the Sanyo Shinkansen, thus establishing a high-speed link Tokyo - Kagoshima Chuo over a distance of c.1,460 km.

 All the Shinkansen trains are electric multiple units for fast daylight services, from the beginning exclusively with distributed power.
 As the lines south of Tokyo are electrified with 25kV 60Hz ac and the northern lines with 25 kV 50Hz ac, different train sets were needed.
 With dual system trains that disadvantage for the passengers could be omitted.
 Speeds on the Tokaido line, initially 210 km/h, in 1992 did rise to 270 km/h with the ultra-fast "Nozomi" services by series 300, then 500 and 700.
-On the Sanyo section 285 km/h was allowed and the distance of 1180 km between Tokyo and Hakata Fukuoka was covered in 5 hours.
-The fastest train became the series 500 of JR West with 18240 kW power, introduced in 1997 on services from Tokyo to the utmost south.
+On the Sanyo section 285 km/h was allowed and the distance of 1,180 km between Tokyo and Hakata Fukuoka was covered in 5 hours.
+The fastest train became the series 500 of JR West with 18,240 kW power, introduced in 1997 on services from Tokyo to the utmost south.
 The striking "supersonic" appearance of that aluminum train in silver/grey colors with green Japan West Railway titles seemed to express its initial speed of 300 km/h and its capability of running much faster.
-Composite materials, possibly tilting technology in connection with the Automatic Train Control and trains for still higher speeds up to 360 km/h became targeted for c.2010.
-A first step was the N700 with tilting technology, to be introduced by JR Central in 2007.
+Its exterior design was created by Alexander Neumeister, who has styled the German ICE3.
+Composite materials, possibly tilting technology in connection with the Automatic Train Control and trains for still higher speeds up to 360 km/h became targeted.
+A first step was the N700 with tilting technology, introduced by JR Central.
 The sensation became East JR's Fastech360S experimental prototype, built for speeds up to 400 km/h.
 The "arrow nose" of that 8-car prototype looks like the Spanish "ant", but the "stream nose" at the other end has the beauty of the Nozomi 500.
+The tiny windows however are astonishing.

-In 1995 the still faster SMLLMC ("Superconductive Magnetically - Levitated Linear Motor Car") MLX01 test unit was built, in consideration for the future Chuo Shinkansen, using low-temperature super-conductors with liquid helium for a coolant.
+In 1995 the still faster SMLLMC ("Superconductive Magnetically - Levitated Linear Motor Car") MLX01 test unit was built, in consideration for a future Chuo Shinkansen to the south, using low-temperature super-conductors with liquid helium for a coolant.
 NASA in USA is developing HTS (high-temperature super conductors), easier to handle.
-At the start of the 21st century however, railway history still was made in Japan and Europe.
+At the start of the 21st century however, railway history still was made in Japan, far ahead of Europe, not to speak of America.
+In 2010 the government approved building the Chuo Shinkansen with maglev technology.
+The media reported in 2011 the intention of connecting Tokyo with Nagoya by 2027 and with Osaka not before 2045.
+Tokyo – Osaka, now 553km, is covered by the Nozomi within c.2 ½ hours.
+The maglev would do it in 67 minutes at a speed of more than 500km/h.
+In 2015 the 7-car test set L0 of JR Central achieved a record of 603km/h, surpassing the 581km/h record of the MLX01 in 2003.
+85% of the Tokyo – Nagoya line is to be built in tunnel.

 Shinkansen